vaginessa/dns-wiki/FAQ.md

 > The Android OS is based on Linux, so basically it's the same UID you have in a Unix-like OS.
 When installing an app/package, Android by default creates a [UID](http://developer.android.com/reference/android/os/Process.html#myUid%28%29) specifically for that package, so that it can have its private resources/storage space.
 When no packages are using anymore that UID (which could be shared), the UID is deleted.

 > We can override this behavior with [android:sharedUserId](http://developer.android.com/guide/topics/manifest/manifest-element.html#uid), but it has some [drawbacks](http://stackoverflow.com/questions/5529846/androidprocess-and-process-name/5530160#5530160).

+<a name="FAQ42"></a>
+**(42) How to change the DNS Settings on Android?**

+> There are some tools, but why we need tools if we can use it by simply edit some .config files?
+Android DNS file contains in following directory (please make a **backup first!**):

+<code>system/etc/dhcpcd/dhcpcd-hooks/20-dns.conf</code>

+Set your DNS in the following two lines e.g.:
+> setprop dhcp.eth0.dns1 8.8.8.8

+> setprop dhcp.eth0.dns2 8.8.8.4

+> If there is no setprop you can write the values before the _unset_dns_props()_ begins.
+Here is an [example 20-dns.conf file](https://gist.github.com/CHEF-KOCH/b054c88d8ba7975a1517).
+You can get the dns information by using the _getprop | grep dns_ command but this will only work for Android <4.3 devices.

+> The _getprop_ or _setprop_ method does not work on higher Android versions (4.4+) anymore.
+Those values, when changed, get simply ignored by the _netd_ daemon.
+It's necessary to communicate directly to the daemon via the _/dev/socket/netd socket_.
+In Android it's now present a tool called _ndc_ which does exactly this job.

+> If you still like external apps, you should take a look at [DNS Forwarder](https://play.google.com/store/apps/details?id=com.evanhe.dnsforward) and [Override DNS](https://play.google.com/store/apps/details?id=net.mx17.overridedns) which does more or less the same.
+That may solve some problems on Android 4.4/L but there is no guarantee, some ROM's may handle it different.

+<a name="FAQ43"></a>
+**(43) Will there a "Connection confirm dialog" feature implemented soon?**

+> It's already been asked [#269](https://github.com/ukanth/afwall/issues/269), there is currently no Android Firewall which include such feature yet.